 All students receive an e-mail account.
-Students are strongly encouraged to check their e-mail often for important information related to their education.
-If students have lost their e-mail or my.uttc.edu login information they can see their advisor.
+Students are required to use their e-mail for important information related to their education.
+If students have lost their e-mail or my.uttc.edu login information they can see IT in the Skills Center.